Toric Sheaves on Hirzebruch Orbifolds: Introduction

 \section{Introduction}

-There is a nice class of vector bundles and projective bundles over toric varieties.
+There is a nice class of toric vector bundles and projective bundles over toric varieties.
 They can be constructed from toric fans and hence are also toric varieties.
-This type of bundles has been well studied in the book \cite{CLS11}.
+This type of bundles has been well studied in \cite{CLS11}.
 Given a fan, one can construct the line bundle corresponding to a Cartier divisor by extending the fan.
 Consequently, every vector bundle that can be decomposed into line bundles and its projectivization can be constructed from a fan.

 This construction can be naturally generalized to the toric Deligne-Mumford stacks.
 Such stacks can be described by a stacky fan as in \cite{BCS05}.
 In the first section, we show that certain types of vector bundles can be constructed from stacky fans.
 As an application, we first give a general fan description of the weighted projective stacks.
 Then we construct projective bundles over weighted projective lines $\mP(a,b)$ and describe the Hirzebruch stacks, denoted by $\mH_r^{ab}$.
-When $a,b$ are coprime, in which case $\mH_r^{ab}$ is an orbifold, the stacky fan can be drawn as below:
+When gcd$(a,b)=1$, in which case $\mH_r^{ab}$ is an orbifold, the stacky fan can be drawn as below, where $s,t \in \mZ$ are chosen so that $r=sa+bt$.

-where $s,t \in \mZ$ are chosen so that $r=sa+bt$.
 Note that the fiber of the Hirzebruch surface over $\mP^1$ is always $\mP^1$.
 But this is not true for Hirzebruch stacks, in which case only the fiber over a non-stacky point is $\mP^1$.

 Let $X$ be a nonsingular toric variety of dimension $d$.
 A. A. Klyachko \cite{Kly90}, M. Perling \cite{Per04} and M. Kool \cite{Koo10} have given a combinatorial description of $\mT$-equivariant coherent sheaves on toric varieties.
 The idea is that every toric variety can be covered by affine $\mT$-equivariant subvarieties $U_\sigma \cong \mC^d$, corresponding to the maximal cones in the fan.
 Locally, a sheaf is described by families of vector spaces, called $\sigma$-families.
 Those $\sigma$-families agree on the intersection of cones and satisfy some gluing conditions.